 In the end, happiness is allowing your heart and mind to choose your truth, and that can be expressed in many forms at different levels.
 Lydia is the paradigm of a woman who never let defeat interfere with her personal growth, from being typecasted in negative back stereotypical roles to letting travels and encounters shape her mind, and finally finding her voice though writing, producing, and creating a platform to allow others to fulfill their destiny.

-If you are in the New York area, please be sure to stop at Mend, and support the 12 women performing; among them, Debora Balardini Co-Founder at Mend and Punto, Laura Gómez best known for transforming herself into “Blanca Flores,” a cunning and disheveled inmate on the award-winning smash Netflix hit series Orange is the New Black with film and television credits including Exposed, starring Keanu Reeves and Ana de Armas, HBO’s Show Me a Hero, and Law & Order, as well as Cécile Delepière actress, filmmaker and running PETIT KINO, a little ‘cinema’ for families.
+If you are in the New York City metro area, please be sure to stop at Mend, and support the 12 women performing; among them, Debora Balardini Co-Founder at Mend and Punto, Laura Gómez best known for transforming herself into “Blanca Flores,” a cunning and disheveled inmate on the award-winning smash Netflix hit series Orange is the New Black with film and television credits including Exposed, starring Keanu Reeves and Ana de Armas, HBO’s Show Me a Hero, and Law & Order, as well as Cécile Delepière actress, filmmaker and running PETIT KINO, a little ‘cinema’ for families.
 Her short film Almost There was nominated for Best Short Film at the Indie Film Festival in Los Angeles and for Best Short Film at UK Film Festival in London.
 Cécile is the co-creator of Diary of an actor, a web series about the art and craft of acting.
 She has worked on multiple documentaries for French television, and created THE WHO?MEN PROJECT, a series of portraits about love.
 She is now guest starring in HBO's High Maintenance, along Ben Sinclair and Myriam Shor.